ibexa/documentation-developer/docs/ibexa_products/ibexa_commerce.md

 ### Technical backstage

-With an active lincese, you can start the [installation process](install_ibexa_dxp.md) that uses the Composer.
+With an active license, you can start the [installation process](install_ibexa_dxp.md) that uses the Composer.

 [[= product_name_com =]] is based on [Symfony]([[= symfony_doc =]]).
 With a help of documentation and trainings, any developer familiar with Symfony or even PHP alone can learn how to use available extension points and extend the platform.